-Elee Kraljii Gardiner is the author of the book of poems serpentine loop (Anvil Press), one of 2016’s “most anticipated spring releases” and named to three “Best of” lists of the year in Canada.
-She is the co-editor with John Asfour of V6A: Writing from Vancouver’s Downtown Eastside (Arsenal Pulp Press, 2012), which was shortlisted for the 2012 City of Vancouver Book Award and her second book of poems, Tunica Intima (forthcoming 2018), has already been shortlisted for the Kroetsch Award for Innovative Poetry.
+Elee Kraljii Gardiner is the author of the book of poems serpentine loop (Anvil Press), one of 2016’s “most anticipated spring releases,” named to three “Best of” lists of the year in Canada as well as shortlisted for the Raymond Souster Award.
+She is the co-editor with John Asfour of V6A: Writing from Vancouver’s Downtown Eastside (Arsenal Pulp Press, 2012), which was shortlisted for the 2012 City of Vancouver Book Award.
+A handmade chapbook, Trauma Head (Otter Press, 2017) is a precursor to her second book of poetry with the same name (spring 2018) that has already been shortlisted for the Kroetsch Award for Innovative Poetry.
 Elee founded Thursdays Writing Collective, a non-profit organization of more than 150 writers in Vancouver and she is the editor and publisher of eight of their anthologies.
-She is originally from Boston and is a dual US/Canadian citizen.
+She is originally from Boston and is a dual US/Canadian citizen. eleekg.com

 Thursdays Writing Collective is a non-profit program of free, drop-in creative writing classes at Carnegie Community Centre for members of Vancouver’s Downtown Eastside, an area challenged by poverty-related issues and beloved by residents for its optimism, activism and creativity.
 Since the Collective’s inception in 2008, more than 150 writers ranging in age from 18-86 years old have participated in writing sessions, events and festivals including the Heart of the City, Spirit Rising, Candahar Art Bar at the Cultural Olympiad, Word on the Street, V125 Poetry Conference, the Memory Festival and numerous artistic collaborations with diverse literary communities, including UBC Law, Music and Performance students.
 The Collective, which Geist magazine called, “the biggest, boldest, and by far the most vital conspiracy of writers operating in Vancouver at present,” has published eight books with the support of Canada Council, City of Vancouver, SFU and Carnegie Community Centre, most recently The Menu (Otter Press, 2016).
 In 2016 Elee passed the directorship of the Collective to Amber Dawn and assumed an active Board role.
 She continues writing with the group and serving as publisher and creative mentor.